envoyproxy/examples/locality-load-balancing/example.rst

 - Backend container in the the remote locality, with priority set to 1, referred to as ``remote-1``.
 - Backend container in the the remote locality, with priority set to 2, referred to as ``remote-2``.

 The client Envoy proxy configures the 4 backend containers in the same Envoy cluster, so that Envoy handles load balancing to those backend servers.

 From here we can see, we have localities with 3 different priorities:

 - priority 0: ``local-1``
 - priority 1: ``local-2`` and ``remote-1``
 - priority 2: ``remote-2``

 In Envoy, when the healthiness of a given locality drops below a threshold (71% by default), the next priority locality will start to share the request loads.

 The demo below will show this behavior.

 Step 1: Start all of our containers
 ***********************************

-In terminal, move to the ``examples/locality_load_balancing`` directory.
+In terminal, move to the ``locality_load_balancing`` directory.

 To build this sandbox example and start the example services, run the following commands: